jrstnly/sardius_feed_wp_plugin/README.md

    - Each media item shows thumbnail, title, date, duration, and categories
    - Click **View Page** to see the virtual page
    - Click **Watch** to view the video directly
+   - Navigate through pages using the pagination controls at the bottom
+   - Configure items per page in the Pagination Settings section

 ### Frontend Search Interface